SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 5

 Phrase 5 is similar to phrase 4, with a focus on research that mentions instruments/treaties related to benefit sharing/access of genetic resources and traditional knowledge.
 The elements of the phrase are: *resources/knowledge/rights + agriculture/food + instruments/specific issues*.
+This phrase is the same as the action approach - action terms were not included there as we assumed that works mentioning specific policy instruments are likely action-oriented.

 In this phrase, "rights" was added to `traditional NEAR knowledge` as this worked well with the combination with specific policy instruments.

 ```py
 TS =